Flawless Sabrina: The Queen

-The documentary The Queen captures the 1967 Miss All-America Camp Beauty Contest in New York City; Sabrina served as emcee to the competition.
-The film was selected to screen during International Critics' Week at the 1968 Cannes Film Festival, which was curtailed before any awards could be given out, due to ongoing civil unrest in France.
-Sabrina was subsequently arrested three times in 1968 promoting The Queen in Times Square.
+The Queen documents the 1967 Miss All-America Camp Beauty Contest in New York City, with Doroshow serving as emcee.
+The film was selected for screening during International Critics' Week at the 1968 Cannes Film Festival, although the festival was curtailed by the civil unrest and strikes in France and no awards were presented.
+Doroshow was arrested three times in 1968 while promoting the film in Times Square.